igorski/efflux-tracker/README.md

 metronome
 recording events (also using MIDI)

+what is the difference between editor.recordingInput and sequencer.recording ???

 HANDLE_SAVE and VALIDATE_AND_GET_SONG message from outside > trigger save in menu

 editormodule.activeStep > should become selected step (setter too)!